Download

 01

-Export the detected position of each joint
+Export the detected positions of each joint

 during pose estimation to a CSV file.